MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private.md

 There are three main patterns for connecting spoke virtual networks to each other:

-- **Spokes directly connected to each other**: Virtual network peerings or VPN tunnels are created between the spoke virtual networks to provide direct connectivity without traversing the hub virtual network.
+- **Spokes are directly connected to each other**: Virtual network peerings or VPN tunnels are created between the spoke virtual networks to provide direct connectivity without traversing the hub virtual network.
 - **Spokes communicate over a network appliance**: Each spoke virtual network has a peering to a virtual WAN or to a hub virtual network.
 An appliance routes traffic from spoke to spoke.
 The appliance can be managed by Microsoft (as with a virtual WAN) or by you.
-- **Virtual network gateway attached to the hub network and make use of user-defined routes**: Enables communication between the spokes.
+- **A virtual network gateway is attached to the hub network and makes use of user-defined routes**: Enables communication between the spokes.

 :::image type="content" source="media/concepts-networking-private/hub-spoke-architecture.png" alt-text="Diagram that shows basic hub-and-spoke architecture with hybrid connectivity via an express hub.":::